 A financial settlement is where divorcing or divorced couples decide how the marital assets will be divided up.
 On this page, we’ll cover the various aspects of a financial settlement you need to be aware of, and what the process is for couples who agree or disagree to the proposed division.

-How to Get a Financial Agreement
+How to Get a Financial Agreement in a Divorce

 If you and your ex-partner can agree on how any shared money and property should be divided, you can usually do so out of court and avoid the expense and hassle of a hearing.
 It’s always a good idea to seek the advice of a divorce lawyer at this point to establish what you’re entitled to.